Land Acknowledgement

 Dongmei Chen, Board Treasurer

 Dongmei worked in publishing from 2010 to 2017.
 She was a Chinese editor, and treasurer for the literary translation organization Paper Republic.
 Climate became one of her passions when she moved to Seattle and became a mother in 2018.
 Now she works in the data field, and hopes to apply her new skills to climate-related work.
-I believe that youth and families are deeply affected by the climate crisis, resulting in feelings of grief, anxiety, and anger.
-I am convinced that there is significant potential to empower youths and families by offering them resources and tools to transform these emotions into powerful drivers for change.
+Dongmei believe that youth and families are deeply affected by the climate crisis, resulting in feelings of grief, anxiety, and anger.
+She is convinced that there is significant potential to empower youths and families by offering them resources and tools to transform these emotions into powerful drivers for change.

 Sue Lenander (she/her), Board Secretary